Younger Thais grapple with cost of living

-“Gen Z and Gen Y play a crucial role in shaping organisational growth and innovation,” said Kanthipa Cruagao Na Lumpoon, senior manager for organisational transformation at Deloitte Thailand.

-“Companies that successfully cultivate an environment aligned with the values and expectations of younger employees are better positioned to attract, retain and empower talent, unlocking their full potential.”
+"Gen Z and Gen Y play a crucial role in shaping organisational growth and innovation.
+Companies that successfully cultivate an environment aligned with the values and expectations of younger employees are better positioned to attract, retain and empower talent, unlocking their full potential," said Kanthipa Cruagao Na Lumpoon, senior manager for organisational transformation at Deloitte Thailand.

 The survey measured three factors for happiness: money, well-being and purpose.

-According to the survey, 63% of local Gen Z and 64% of Gen Y respondents report living paycheque to paycheque, significantly higher than the global average of 52% for both generations.
+According to the survey, 63% of local Gen Z and 64% of Gen Y report living paycheck to paycheck, significantly higher than the global average of 52% for both generations.

 Cost of living, economic growth and cybersecurity are the top three concerns of both generations.